silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 Each command in the upgrader has somewhat different arguments.
 However, most of them accept these two options:
 * `--write` which tells the upgrader to apply changes to your code base
-* `-d` which can be use to explicitly specify the root of your project — if not specified the current working directory is assume to be the root of the project.
+* `--root-dir` which can be use to explicitly specify the root of your project — if not specified the current working directory is assume to be the root of the project.

 You can run `upgrade-code help` to get more information about the upgrader or `upgrade-code help command-name` to information about a specific command.

 <div class="info" markdown="1">
 Sample upgrader commands in this guide assume your working directory is the root of your SilverStripe project.
-You'll need to use the `-d` flag if that's not the case.
+You'll need to use the `--root-dir` flag if that's not the case.
 </div>

 ### Running all the upgrader commands in this guide in on line